 (a) Case management tracks.
-All domestic relations actions, as defined in Rule 26.1, will be set for a case management conference before the court, or a case manager assigned by the court, after an answer to the action is filed.
+Except those initiated by the Office of Recovery Services,all domestic relations actions, as defined in Rule 26.1, will be set for a case management conference before the court, or a case manager assigned by the court, after an answer to the action is filed.
 At the case management conference, the court or a case manager assigned by the court must determine into which of the following tracks the case will be placed:

 (1) Track 1: Standard Track.
 This category includes all cases that do not require expert witnesses or complex discovery.
 The court will certify a Track 1 case directly for trial.
 If the parties have not yet mediated, the court will order the parties to participate in good faith mediation before the trial takes place.